 I was sent to another doctor to rule out infectious disease . . . then to a gastroenterologist . . . then to a surgeon that described the surgery I would have . . . then my case was taken up by another well respected surgical oncologist, after my case was discussed by a team of surgeons.
 Up to that point, I had been able to keep my sense of humor and practice the art of not jumping ahead in my thoughts . . . until.

-Until I had the first appointment with the doctor who seemed to be the one who would finally have some answers as to what type of surgery I would have.
+Until my first appointment with the surgical oncologist who seemed to be the one who would finally have some answers as to the type of surgery I would be having.

 My brother (with miracle timing from the Lord) was again able to come with me to that appointment.
 We walked in the waiting room on the second floor of the Winship Cancer Institute at Emory University to be greeted by beautiful silver words set on a wood paneled, modern wall.
 It was the verse found in Proverbs 17:22, "A cheerful heart is good medicine."
 I smiled and felt comforted.
-My brother took his seat and I walked up to the check in counter.
-Beverly looked up at me, sweetly smiled and asked, "How can I help you?"
-That is when the tears came like raindrops and then progressed into a unexpected downpour.
-I physically had an emotional reaction to that simple question.
-It was if all the waiting and emotions came to a head.
+My brother took a seat, as I made my way up to the check in counter.
+Beverly, with her kind eyes, looked up at me over her glasses, sweetly smiled and asked, "How can I help you?"
+The tears streamed down slowly like raindrops at first and then progressed into a unexpected downpour as I tried to answer her simple question.
+It was as if the heavy load from the long months of waiting and pinned up emotions all came to a head.

 Why can't I hold it together, am I having a breakdown?
 This is embarrassing!

-The surgery was scheduled for April 16, 2013, early in the morning.
+My surgery was scheduled for April 16, 2013, and I would need to be there before sunrise to get checked in.
 One of my prayers was that the Lord would be with me.
-He was.
+He was!

 Little did I know, God would use this song to surprise and comfort me during my visit.
 I was about to find out just how Awesome, Mighty and Holy He really is!
 My Deliverer, my Healer, my Protector, my Provider, My God, who hears my prayers!
 This song was just one of the ways He ministered to me during this time.